Rick0317/QC_Mentorship_Task1/README.md

 ## Discussion
 One of the difficulty I found during creating the multiplication function is understanding what happens to the superposition states when we apply controlled rotation gates.
+To how many gates should I apply rotational gates or not was the problem I spent much time on.

 ## References
 [1] Addition on a Quantum Computer, Thomas G. Draper, 1998